How To Get Rid of Woodpeckers

 The sensors, of course, cannot really detect birds, but they will be set off by moving leaves and, especially, by reflector tape.
 Most of the time, these owls just sit there and do nothing.
 But when the sun hits the reflector tape, the electronic owl goes crazy, hooting continuously and spinning its head around in endless circles.
 This convinces the birds that a crazy person lives in the house, and they will avoid it.

-Usually not, unless used in conjunction with reflector tape.
-The problem is that owls are nocturnal and woodpeckers are diurnal.
-But it increases the effective range of tape.
-The owls have to be moved around frequently, and they are only effective against species that are afraid of owls, so they won't work against large birds like pigeons and crows.
-The best place is a platform in the middle or preferably the upper part of the wall, at least fifteen feet above the ground.
+A cuckoo owl is never 100% effective, but it increases the effective range of tape.
+The best place is a platform in the middle or upper part of the wall, at least fifteen feet above the ground.
 If it's too low, or if it's too hard to see, it will not register in their brain as a real owl.

 Bird Distress Call Generators

 Birds make distinctive noises when injured, or when there are snakes or other hazards around.
 Bird distress call generators like the BirdXPeller Pro from Bird-X play recorded distress calls from a variety of species.
-The theory is that birds will be frightened, or at least lose their appetite.
 They're expensive, but a couple hundred bucks is a small price to pay to protect your wood siding.
 Unlike those animated plastic owls, Bird-X's are very well made, and they make very realistic sounds which are recordings of a variety of distress calls and predator sounds.

-I installed the WP version, which is designed for woodpeckers.
-It has four predators (none of which are owls) and a woodpecker distress call.
+The WP version is designed for woodpeckers; it has four predators (none of which are owls) and a woodpecker distress call.
 I don't know about woodpeckers, but my oh my, did the neighborhood birds go quiet when I first turned it on.

-The manual says the sound is on a random timer, but there is also a photocell that can be set to turn the sound off at night.
-In fact, the intervals are only random within a short interval.
-What they mean by random is the order in which the sounds are played.
-For example, every 6−8 minutes, my unit plays all the sounds in random order, one after the other.
+The manual says the sound is on a random timer, but it also has a photocell that turns the sound off at night.
+By random the manufacturer means the order in which the sounds are played.
+For example, every 6−8 minutes, the unit plays all the sounds in random order, one after the other.
 You can select the time interval and which sounds to play using the little DIP switches.

-It has a 1/8-inch mini phone connector for an external speaker, but when I attached a regular outdoor speaker to it, the sound was much fainter.
-It seems to require a special $82 75Ω speaker.
+It has a 1/8-inch mini phone connector for an external speaker, but it requires a special $82 75Ω speaker.
+A regular outdoor speaker will not work.

 Does it work?